shreyansh30/Some-C-Programs/README.md

-These are some basic C Programs created by me!
+These are some basic C Programs created by me for practice!